 A good development process allows your developers to offload repeatable tasks and focus on more important things, like feature development and bug fixes.
 And to implement a successful process, you need to think beyond "automate everything!" and look at your entire software life cycle.
 As you do this, remember: the focus should be equal parts “continuous” and “delivery,” especially the things you do to continuously deliver value to your customers.

-At the end of the day, continuous integration and continuous delivery (CI/CD) is all about delivering more value to customers—faster.
+"What is continuous delivery?"
+The answer is pretty simple, it's all about delivering more value to customers—faster.
 But, the secondary benefits of a well-designed continuous delivery system are just as appealing, including reduced software risk, fewer broken releases and less stress.
 (The fact that it happens to make life easier for the engineers doing manual deploys is a nice bonus too.)
 If you’re ready to capitalize on this, here’s what you need to do.

 Before you can implement a CI/CD process, you need to examine and establish your value stream—all the steps it takes to deliver value to your customer, starting with the idea.
 Once you understand your value stream, you’ll be ready to dive into the three steps that will help you implement a CI/CD process aligned to your overarching goal: